 7.2.2 Formal appointment

-The RA is formally appointed as an ITU-T Registration Authority.
+The RA is formally appointed as an ITU-T Registration Authority for hNNNcode.

 7.2.3 Transfer of register entries of RA

 If ITU-T SG 16 determines that the RA be discharged of its duties, the register entries held by the RA shall be made available to any subsequently appointed RA.